 “Spider-Man: Far From Home” introduces moviegoers to a new normal for the MCU as the leading faces of the franchise change.
 The film’s ending charts a bold new course for the series.
 As Holland’s excellent take on the Webslinger catapults him to the top level of the MCU’s heroes, moviegoers can trust in Spider-Man to lead the way.

 4 out of 5 stars

-Rebecca Kivak is a copy editor and page designer at The Times-Tribune.
+Rebecca Kivak and Joe Baress write about movies for Take 2 blog.
+Together, they review current flicks and offer their insights into the latest movie news.
+Rebecca is a copy editor and page designer at The Times-Tribune.
 She started her career with Times-Shamrock Newspapers in 2005 and has won several professional journalism awards for page design and headline writing.
 She also covers NASCAR races from Pocono Raceway.
-Since 2013, Rebecca has reviewed movies for Take 2, which features reviews of current flicks and insights into the latest movie news.
-Contact: email@example.com; 570-348-9100 x5126; @TTRebeccaKivak
+Contact: firstname.lastname@example.org; 570-348-9100 x5126; @TTRebeccaKivak